Davasny/CCAS/README.md

 Program written in Pyton3.6 with Flask

 ## To do:
-- [ ] Check balances on exchanges
+- [x] Check balances on exchanges
-- [ ] Check balances on wallets
+- [x] Check balances on wallets
-- [ ] Check price for everyone currency
+- [ ] Check price for each currency
 - [ ] Select exchange for price check
 - [ ] Count summary in BTC and USD
-- [ ] Group many addresses into one group
+- [X] Group many addresses into one group
 - [ ] User firendly Web GUI
 - [ ] User settings (port, password, balance)
-- [ ] Password protection
+- [X] Password protection
 - [ ] Save history of previous prices
 - [ ] Set interval between checking data